JanKalo/KnowlyBERT/README.md

 ```
 ### 2) baseline/evaluate.py

-This script evaluates the results of the language model by reading the result files in *evaluation/<chosen_result_directory>/*.
+This script evaluates the results of the language model by reading the result files in `evaluation/<chosen_result_directory>/`.
-It returns eight files:
+It returns the following eight files:
 - evaluation_all.json --> all given queries
-- evaluation_object.json --> only queries based on the tripel (s, p,?x)
+- evaluation_object.json --> only queries based on the tripel (s, p, ?x)
-- evaluation_subject.json --> only queries based on the tripel (?x, p,o)
+- evaluation_subject.json --> only queries based on the tripel (?x, p, o)
-- evaluation_single.json --> only queries with only one token results
+- evaluation_single.json --> only queries with only one-token results
-- evaluation_multi.json --> only queries with one AND multi token results
+- evaluation_multi.json --> only queries with one-token AND multi-token results
 - evaluation_1-1.json --> only queries with 1-1 properties
-- evaluation_1-n.json --> oonly queries with 1-n properties
+- evaluation_1-n.json --> only queries with 1-n properties
 - evaluation_n-m.json --> only queries with n-m properties

 ```shell